makrai/notes/reimers2004-sentence-embed-multiling-distill.md

 # Introduction

-* Mapping sentences or short text paragraphs to a dense vector space, such that
+* Mapping sentences or short text paragraphs to a dense vector space
-  * applications: information retrieval, clustering, automatic essay scoring, and for semantic textual similarity
+  * applications: information retrieval, clustering, automatic essay scoring, and semantic textual similarity
   * training data for other languages is scarce
 * We call this approach multilingual knowledge distillation learning
   * works for various language combinations as well as for multilingual setups